lisongxu/CSCE156-Lab-Java-Loop/readme.md

     the elements in the `List`.

 3. Implement the `produceReport` method to compute the child tax credit(s) and output a table similar to the one above.
-Your method should return the grand total of the credit.
+Your method ***should return the grand total of the credit***.

     Each child is an *instance* of the `Child` class.
 Each instance has its own variables so that each child can be a different age.
 To get a